Restoring Your Teeth’s Health and Appearance

 What Are Dental Fillings?

-Dental fillings are available in a variety of materials, the most popular being silver (amalgam) and composite resin.
-Dr. Gaeta will help you choose the most effective material for your filling at your initial consultation.
+Various materials are available for dental fillings, with the most popular options being silver (amalgam) and composite resin.
+During your initial consultation at our clinic, Dr. Gaeta will assist you in selecting the most suitable filling material for your specific needs.

 Benefits of Dental Fillings